mikepk/botocore/docs/source/reference/services/appstream.rst

     :type EnableDefaultInternetAccess: boolean
     :param EnableDefaultInternetAccess:

+      Enables or disables default internet access for the image builder.

     :type DomainJoinInfo: dict
     :param DomainJoinInfo:

-      Contains the information needed for streaming instances to join a domain.
+      The information needed to join a Microsoft Active Directory domain.